SciCatProject/documentation/Development/backend/configuration.md

 ```
 backend/.env
+ACCESS_GROUPS_STATIC_VALUES="group1,group2,group3,..." // List of groups assigned by default as access groups to all users.
+Used in the vanilla implementation.
+Facilities customization might not use this
+ACCESS_GROUP_SERVICE_TOKEN="90f126864824ede0e22f7b4407aa1a5cd8158e6cabbce39aaf091937589f1750" // Token needed to access the API specified in ACCESS_GROUP_SERVICE_API_URL
+ACCESS_GROUP_SERVICE_API_URL="https://my.access.group/service/api/url" // Url of the service API which is used to provide access groups.
+At the moment only one value is allowed
 DOI_PREFIX="<DOI_PREFIX>"  // The facility DOI prefix, with trailing slash.
 EXPRESS_SESSION_SECRET="<EXPRESS_SESSION_SECRET>"  // *Optional* Secret used to set up express session.
 HTTP_MAX_REDIRECTS=5  // *Optional* Max redirects for http requests.
 Defaults to 5.